johanmazoyer/Asterix/docs/estimation.rst

 Perfect Estimation
 +++++++++++++++++++++++

 This is a perfect estimation in focal plane of the electrical field in focal plane.
+In the case of a perfect estimation, both the probe and estimate function returns the electrical field in focal plane.
 You can use this estimation by setting the parameter ``estimation='Perfect'`` before initialization.
 However, this estimation can be also done wihtout initialization or if another estimation have been initialized:

 .. code-block:: python